Mount Parnassus

-The name of Parnassus
+Etymology

-L. Palmer, a philologist, suggested that Parnassus is a name derived from Luwian language, one of the Anatolian languages.
+The philologist Leonard Robert Palmer suggested that Parnassus is a name derived from Luwian language, one of the Anatolian languages.
 In his view, the name derives from parnassas, the possessive adjective of the Luwian word parna meaning house, or specifically temple, so the name effectively means the mountain of the house of the god.
 Such a derivation, being consistent with the reputation of the mountain as being a holy one, where the power of divinity is manifested, has always been considered a strong one, even by critics of the theory.
 Palmer goes on to postulate that some pre-Greek people were Anatolian, perhaps from an earlier wave of conquest, and that their country and facilities were taken by the proto-Greeks.

 The consistency, however, ends there.
-With regard to a possible preponderance of evidence, this one word remains an isolate.
+With regard to a possible preponderance of the evidence, this one word remains an isolate.
 There is no historical or archaeological evidence to tie the name to an Anatolian presence.
-G. Mylonas reviewing the possibilities found nothing at all to tie the archaeology around the mountain to anything Anatolian, and although a probable Cretan connection has been detected, there is nothing to tie the Cretans to the Luwians.
+G. Mylonas, reviewing the possibilities, found nothing at all to tie the archaeology around the mountain to anything Anatolian, and although a probable Cretan connection has been detected, there is nothing to tie the Cretans to the Luwians.
 Linear A, the script of the Minoans, as the Cretans have been called, remains yet undeciphered.
-In summary, t he ethnicity of the pre-Greek people or peoples after many decades of scholarship remains yet unknown, and there is yet no explanation of how and when this mountain was named with a Luwian name.
+In summary, the ethnicity of the pre-Greek people or peoples, after many decades of scholarship, remains unknown, and there is yet no explanation of how and when this mountain was named with a Luwian name.

 Geology and geography

 Parnassus is one of the largest mountainous regions of Mainland Greece and one of the highest Greek mountains.
-It spreads over three municipalities, namely Boeotia, Phthiotis and Phocis, where its largest part lies.
-Its altitude is 2,457 meters and its highest peak is Liakouras.
-To the northwest it is connected to Mount Giona and to the south to Kirphe.
+It spreads over three prefectures, namely Boeotia, Phthiotis and Phocis, where its largest part lies.
+Its altitude is 2,457 meters (8,061 feet), and its highest peak is Liakouras.
+To the northwest, it is connected to Mount Giona and to the south to Kirphe.

 The mountain is delimited to the east by the valley of the Boeotian Kephissus and to the west by the valley of Amfissa.
 An unusual geological feature of Parnassus is its rich deposits of bauxite, which has led to their systematic mining since the end of the 1930s, resulting in ecological damage to part of the mountain.

+Climate

+Mount Parnassus has very cold winters and cool summers.
+Below the data of the World Meteorological Organization station in the doline of Vathistalos.